Problem Resolution Among the Elect of God

 The Creator warned that everyone must do exactly as they were told concerning the judgement; otherwise, they would be put to death.
 The obvious reason for this severe punishment for disobedience was to emphasize the serious consequence for disobeying those who represent God in problem resolution.

 "For we know him who has said, vengeance belongs to me, I will recompense, says the Lord. and again, the Lord shall judge his people.
 It is a fearful thing to fall into the hands of the living God" (Heb.10:30-31 KJV).

-It is a disgraceful thing for those who have been called to become priests and kings after Christ's return to be unable to resolve interpersonal problems among themselves.
-Therefore, Paul gave a strong reprimand concerning a lack of spiritual maturity:
+It is a disgraceful thing for those who have been called to become kings and priests after Christ returns to be unable to resolve interpersonal problems among themselves.
+Therefore, Paul gave the following strong reprimand about a lack of spiritual maturity:

-The second step in the process of resolving interpersonal problems where no sin is involved is meeting with the person with whom you have a problem, with witnesses who will offer counsel, or with a judge who will render judgment concerning the situation.
+The second step in the process of resolving interpersonal problems where no sin is involved is meeting with the person with whom you have a problem, along with witnesses who will offer counsel or a judge who will render a judgement.

 The Witnesses, Mediators, or Judges

 The reason for this meeting is to resolve the problem.
-The witnesses/mediators are there to help mediate a solution, and if a judge is present, he is there to render a judgment Therefore, each of these individuals should have good character, be logical, have a good understanding of the scriptures, and be able to view situations with a degree of impartiality.
-It would also show good faith to ask the person with whom you have the misunderstanding, if he or she wants to help choose the witnesses/mediators or judge:
+The witnesses/ mediators are there to help mediate a solution, and if a judge is present, he is there to render a judgement.
+Therefore, each of these individuals should have good character, be logical, have a good understanding of the scriptures, and be able to view situations with a degree of impartiality.
+It would also show good faith to ask the person with whom you have the misunderstanding if he or she wants to help choose the witnesses/ mediators or judge:

 "Blessed are the peacemakers: for they shall be called the children of God" (Matt.5:9 KJV).